NFL Top 100 Players of 2022

-NFL Top 100 Players of 2022 is the twelfth season in the NFL Top 100 series.
+The NFL Top 100 Players of 2022 is the twelfth season in the NFL Top 100 series.
 It premiered on August 14, 2022 and concluded on August 28, 2022.
 Tampa Bay Buccaneers quarterback Tom Brady was the number one player for the fourth and final time.
 Four teams failed to have a player on the list: Detroit Lions, Houston Texans, Jacksonville Jaguars, New York Jets.